 If you interested in the Federal Work-Study program, please speak with someone in the Office of Financial Aid.

 After receipt of the FAFSA results and other required forms and documentation, we will process your financial aid and send an award letter with your Direct Unsubsidized Loan only.
 At that point, you’ll be given instructions on how to apply for a Grad PLUS Loan if you wish to borrow one.

 Step 6: New students must set up CREDIT BALANCE preferences

-Shortly before classes begin, you will receive a bright green envelope containing a personal code to activate your BankMobile profile and make your refund selection (the surplus of financial aid and loans after your tuition charges have been paid).
+Shortly before classes begin, you will receive a bright green envelope containing a instructions on how to select your refund preference with BankMobile (the surplus of financial aid and loans after your tuition charges have been paid).